camenduru/text-to-video-model/README.md

 https://colab.research.google.com/ <br />
 https://github.com/jupyter/notebook <br />

-### Who we are?
+### 🎎 Who we are?
-https://twitter.com/camenduru (at this point just me 😥) Camenduru is a computer engineer who has worked with game studios (Unity, Unreal Engine, VR (Virtual Reality), PC and Mobile games).
+https://twitter.com/camenduru (at this point just me 😥)  <br />
+Camenduru is a computer engineer who has worked with game studios (Unity, Unreal Engine, VR (Virtual Reality), PC and Mobile games).  <br />
-Camenduru is also the creator of several ML models and notebooks, which can be found at https://github.com/camenduru and https://huggingface.co/camenduru
+Camenduru is also the creator of several ML models and notebooks, which can be found at https://github.com/camenduru and https://huggingface.co/camenduru  <br />

 ### 💰 Sponsor
 https://100.builders/ <br />